Hydrological Cycyle , Thecivilstudies.com

 Groundwater Flow

-Freshwater Availability: The cycle ensures a constant supply of freshwater by moving water from oceans, lakes, and rivers into the atmosphere, then returning it as precipitation to nourish the planet’s surface.
+1. The water cycle ensures a steady supply of freshwater by moving water from bodies of water into the atmosphere and bringing it back as rain to keep our planet hydrated.

-Agriculture and Food Production: Water cycle is also essential for agriculture, enabling the growth of crops and ensuring food security for humans and animal populations
+5. The water cycle is essential for agriculture, providing the water needed for growing crops and ensuring food security for both people and animals.

 Water cycle and climate changes